Portland’s Beach

 The beach itself is roughly a mile long, curving in a gentle arc that gives every section a slightly different character.
 The western end, closest to the parking lot and facilities, is the most popular and where most families set up.
 The eastern end is quieter and attracts walkers and those looking for more space.

 The sand is fine-grained and light tan, comfortable for bare feet.
-The beach slopes gently into the water, which means you can wade out a considerable distance before it gets deep, ideal for children.
-The surf is typically mild, with small waves that are fun for body surfing but not intimidating.
+The beach slopes gently into the water, which means you can wade out a considerable distance before it gets deep — ideal for children.
+The crescent shape and the rocky sections at either end take some of the punch out of the ocean swell, so the surf is typically mild: small waves that are fun for body surfing but not intimidating, and calmer water than the more exposed beaches nearby.

-Water temperatures peak in the mid-60s by August.
+Water temperatures climb from the upper 50s in early summer to the mid-60s by August.
 This is Maine, so the water is always bracing at first contact, but most swimmers adjust within a few minutes.
-The gradual slope and south-facing exposure help the shallows warm faster than more exposed beaches.
+The gradual slope helps the shallows warm faster than deeper, more exposed beaches, especially where the incoming tide runs over sun-heated sand.

 Beyond the Beach